 Level of Evidence: Level II, prognostic

 Bernstein, David N.; Kelly, Meghan; Houck, Jeff; Ketz, John P.; Flemister, Samuel; DiGiovanni, Benedict F.; Baumhauer, Judith F.; and Oh, Irvin, "PROMIS Pain Interference Is Superior vs Numeric Pain Rating Scale for Pain Assessment in Foot and Ankle Patients" (2018).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 93.